 On-campus labor opportunities: Maintenance, grounds, gardens, custodial services, cafeteria, monitoring, "Assist" mentoring, administrative offices, and teachers' readers.
-The work coordinator will assign students to each department according to need.
+The Vocational coordinator will assign students to each department according to need.

-Jefferson Christian Academy's philosophy is that the work program is a vital part of the total Christian education.
-Dorm students are expected to work a minimum of 40 hours per month; village students can work a minimum of 20 hours per month.
-Earnings are applied to the student's account to help offset tuition and other charges.
+Jefferson Christian Academy's philosophy is that the vocational program is a vital part of the total Christian education.
+All students are required to be enrolled in a vocational class.
+Scholarships are applied to the student's account to help offset tuition and other charges.

-Work-Study Program Policies
+Vocational Program Policies

-- Students are expected to meet their work obligations.
-Tardies and absences from work may result in termination from the work program.
-Reports of poor attendance and negative behavior will result in disciplinary action. - A student may be fired in the event of gross negligence and/or insubordination, and parents will be responsible to pay the full work credit. - All students are expected to work.
-JCA endeavors to teach young people a good work ethic which will ensure their future success. - Student job placement will be conducted by the work coordinator in conjunction with job supervisors. - If there is a shortage of available jobs on campus, students receiving financial aid will be placed first. - Transfers between job assignments may be made during the school year if the work coordinator considers the transfer necessary. - Changes to the student's work schedule must be made through the job/industry supervisor and the work coordinator. - All student credit is applied directly to the student's account. - Any credit balance due to work study is non-refundable.
+- Students are expected to meet their obligations. - Reports of poor attendance and negative behavior will result in disciplinary action. - A student may be removed from the program in the event of gross negligence and/or insubordination, and parents will be responsible to pay the full bill because the student will not receive the vocational scholarship funds. - All students are expected to enroll in a vocational class.
+JCA endeavors to teach young people a good work ethic which will ensure their future success. - Student class placement will be conducted by the vocational coordinator in conjunction with the teachers. - Transfers between class assignments may be made during the school year if the vocational coordinator considers the transfer necessary. - Changes to the student's vocational class schedule must be made through the vocational coordinator. - All student scholarships will be applied directly to the student's account. - Any credit balance due to vocational scholarships is non-refundable.